vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^84]: It is often the case that battery cost is comparable to the rest of the system, roughly doubling the total cost.

-[^85]: Good batteries generally last a few thou- sand full charge cycles.
+[^85]: Good batteries generally last a few thousand full charge cycles.

 [^86]: See Chapter 20 for examples.
 13.7 Photovoltaic Installations
-The Energy Information Administration's Electric Power Monthly (EPM) [^85] provides detailed statistics on power generation in the U.S. Pho- tovoltaic data is available in the EPM's tables 1.17.B and 6.2.B.
+The Energy Information Administration's Electric Power Monthly (EPM) [^85] provides detailed statistics on power generation in the U.S. Photovoltaic data is available in the EPM's tables 1.17.B and 6.2.B.
 In the usual way, we first look at installed capacity, based on the actual average delivered power.
 Figure 13.17 shows the situation in the U.S. California is
 [^85]: U.S. Energy Inform.
 Admin.
 (2020), Electric
 power monthly